MfurayaseD/Davis-me/README.md

 # Davis-me
-The code in this repository gives a user 4 options:
-1. Store the contents of user file to another file called system.txt
-2. Censor certain words that are chosen by the user in the user file and stores the result in system.txt
-3. Encrypts the contents of the user file and stores the result in system.txt
-4. Decrypts the contents of system.txt

-The encryption used is columnar transposition, a technique for encryption used by the US Army in world war I.
+The encryption used in the code above is columnar transposition, a technique for encryption used by the US Army in world war I.

 Columnar Transposition works by taking a key.
 The key is used for both encryption and decryption.
 For example: let's say the key chosen is "HACK" and the message to be transferred is "Attack at dawn"